 And junior lawyers have plenty of money to spend in said restaurants; Orrick’s newly qualified pay is £120,000.
 The perks are decent too, with lawyers getting access to an app that includes offers and discount codes, subsidised gym membership and private healthcare.

-With 25 offices in 10 countries worldwide it’s surprisingly rare for trainees to be seconded abroad.
+With 25 offices in ten countries worldwide it’s surprisingly rare for trainees to be seconded abroad.
 Though one rookie reports spending four days each in Miami and San Francisco, while another tells us they’ve been seconded to an investment firm.

 On the tech-front, murmurs of “standard” are heard across the board.
 One trainee tells us, however, that the firm uses ‘Orrick Analytics’ that uses “state-of-the-art technology and probability modelling in document-heavy matters”.
-Meanwhile, the move to remote-working in the wake of the COVID-19 pandemic was “successful” on the whole.
+Meanwhile, the move to remote-working in the wake of the Covid-19 pandemic was “successful” on the whole.